 1.0.0 of your application from the

 production release stage, a release will be created for that version in Bugsnag.

 Releases can be enriched with source control information and more by using a build tool integration.

-Your notifier must be configured to enable session tracking and see the crash rate for your releases.
+Your notifier must be configured to enable session tracking and see the stability score for your releases.
 See your platform’s docs for details.

 Each notifier has it’s own default definition of a session.
 In general:

 |Mobile||An app is opened|

 Alternatively you can provide your own definition of a session using the

 Each release can link to your source control provider to show the code that was used to build a version and the changes from the previous version.
 To use this feature you will need to use a build tool integration.

 Each release displays the person or entity who built the application.
 This can be useful to identify the ‘owner’ of a release.
 To use this feature you will need to use a build tool integration.